cycyee/CPU/README.md

 Adder15 circuit done, made from 3 5-bit CLA adders.
 ALU15 circuit done.
 REG15 done, Flags8 done, IMM15 Done, Decoder Done.
-CPU working with U, R, I type instructions.
+CPU working with S, B, U, R, I type instructions.

 ## Known Issues
 The project fails to function properly in ...
-Some issues with control flow.
+Some issues with control flow - I believe some branch-flag operations may not be firing.

 ## References
 Mainly textbook used as ref.
 https://www.binaryhexconverter.com/hex-to-binary-converter for getting instr.